What is HPV?

 For women, the following testing options are available:

-- Better2Know PAP Smear - Uses a small brush to collect cells from your cervix and these cells will be examined for any trace of abnormalities.
+- Better2Know PAP smear - Uses a small brush to collect cells from your cervix and these cells will be examined for any trace of abnormalities.
 With this test, and only if any abnormalities are detected, the sample will be automatically tested for the relevant virus types.

-- Better2Know HPV test - Obtains a sample from an appropriate site that is tested using a PCR method to detect up to 20 High Risk and Low Risk viral types.
+- Better2Know HPV test - Obtains a sample from an appropriate site that is tested using a PCR method to detect up to 20 high-risk and low-risk viral types.
 It should be noted that this test may disrupt the cells of the cervix rendering them unsuitable to PAP testing for a period of time.

 For men, Better2Know offers swab tests.
-Your Better2Know Doctor will determine the appropriate site (visible wart, urethra, or anus) for sampling.
+Your Better2Know doctor will determine the appropriate site (visible wart, urethra, or anus) for sampling.

 Results are available five days from when your sample is received in the testing laboratory.

-Persistent HPV infections are now recognized as the major cause of cervical cancer and may play a role in some cancers of the anus, vulva, vagina, and penis.
-Studies have also found that oral HPV infection is a strong risk factor for oropharyngeal cancer (cancer that forms in tissues of the oropharynx, which is the middle part of the throat and includes the soft palate, the base of the tongue and the tonsils).
+Persistent HPV infections are now recognised as the major cause of cervical cancer and may play a role in some cancers of the anus, vulva, vagina, and penis.
+Studies have also found that an oral HPV infection is a strong risk factor for oropharyngeal cancer (cancer that forms in tissues of the oropharynx, which is the middle part of the throat and includes the soft palate, the base of the tongue and the tonsils).